 For over 30 years, the Museum has preserved the history of Brunswick.
 Known during the Civil War as Berlin, this small town along the Chesapeake & Ohio Canal and Baltimore & Ohio Railroad was incorporated as Brunswick in 1890.
 That same year the Baltimore & Ohio Railroad began construction of the 5 mile rail yard that would reshape Brunswick into a company town with a population of over 5000!

 We are proud to house the Brunswick Visitors Center for the National Park Service’s Chesapeake & Ohio National Historic Park.
 The history of the C&O canal is beautifully depicted in photographs and interactive elements.
-This area of the museum is free to the public.

 The mission of the Brunswick Heritage Museum is to tell the story of Brunswick, past to present, through dynamic presentations and programs for history lovers and rail fans of all ages.